joecullin/do-you-need/README.md

 # Credits & notes

 Inspired by https://doyouneedkubernetes.com/ and similar sites that I can't remember.
 I love that people buy a whole domain just to put up a one-word joke website, but I don't have the patience for that.

+Thanks https://hexwords.netlify.app/ for the semantic hex colors.
+Background is `#DEC1DE`.